Feodosia: Kefe (Ottoman)

 Following the fall of Constantinople, Amasra, and lastly Trebizond, the position of Caffa had become untenable and attracted the attention of Ottoman Sultan Mehmed II.
 He was at no loss for a pretext to extinguish this last Genoese colony on the Black Sea.
 In 1473, the tudun (or governor) of the Crimean Khanate died and a fight developed over the appointment of his successor.
 The Genoese involved themselves in the dispute, and the Tatar notables who favored the losing candidate finally asked Mehmed to settle the dispute.

 Mehmed dispatched a fleet under the Ottoman commander Gedik Ahmet Pasha, which left Constantinople 19 May 1475.
 It anchored before the walls of the city on 1 June, started the bombardment the next day, and on 6 June the inhabitants capitulated.
 Over the next few days the Ottomans proceeded to extract the wealth of the inhabitants, and abduct 1,500 youths for service in the Sultan's palace.
-On 8 July the final blow was struck when all inhabitants of Latin origin were ordered to relocate to Istanbul, where they founded a quarter (Kefeli Mahalle) which was named after the town they had been forced to leave.
+On 8 July, the final blow was struck when all inhabitants of Latin origin were ordered to relocate to Istanbul, where they founded a quarter (Kefeli Mahalle) which was named after the town they had been forced to leave.

 Renamed Kefe, Caffa became one of the most important Turkish ports on the Black Sea.
+It was a major center of the Crimean slave trade until the late 18th-century, referred to by the Lithuanian Mikhalon Litvin as: "not a town, but an abyss into which our blood is pouring".

-In 1615 Zaporozhian Cossacks under the leadership of Petro Konashevych-Sahaidachny destroyed the Turkish fleet and captured Caffa.
+In 1616, Zaporozhian Cossacks under the leadership of Petro Konashevych-Sahaidachny destroyed the Turkish fleet and captured Caffa.
 Having conquered the city, the Cossacks released the men, women and children who were slaves.

 Feodosia (Russian Empire)

 Ottoman control ceased when the expanding Russian Empire took over Crimea between 1774 and 1783.
 It was renamed Feodosia (Russian Ѳеодосія; reformed spelling Феодосия), after the traditional Russian reading of its ancient Greek name.
-In 1900 Zibold constructed the first air well (dew condenser) on mount Tepe-Oba near Feodosia.
+In 1900, Zibold constructed the first air well (dew condenser) on mount Tepe-Oba near Feodosia.